 Are you a business owner trying to resolve a public relations crisis?
-Maybe you are a PR expert working in overdrive to restore a client’s tattered reputation online?
+You may be a PR expert working in overdrive to restore a client’s tattered online reputation.
 If so, you are not alone.

-If you have a PR crisis on your hands, there’s no need to panic.
+If you have a PR crisis, there’s no need to panic.
 However grave your PR problem looks, there are countless past situations you can learn from to make things right.

-As George Santayana, the Spanish-American philosopher, aptly put it “those who fail to learn from history are condemned to repeat it.”
+As George Santayana, the Spanish-American philosopher, aptly said, “those who fail to learn from history are condemned to repeat it.”

 By looking at past PR disasters reported in the media, you can glean important insight to guide your brand’s PR strategy.